 The responses to these questions can guide an ongoing (formative) process to evaluate the use and effectiveness of accommodations used by students.
 It is critical that, to the extent possible, all individuals involved in selection and delivery be involved in gathering information and making subsequent decisions on whether to continue, modify, or discontinue the use of an accommodation.

-Gathering information on selected accommodations use on technology-based assessments will be accomplished largely through the collection of information on each student's accommodation layout file.
-However, educators and teams at the local level may have additional questions they want researched based on the collection of this data, which will assist in applying district- and school-based resources effectively in the future.
+Educators and teams at the local level may have additional questions they want researched based on the collection of this data, which will assist in applying district- and school-based resources effectively in the future.